Clear House Accountants

 Uncompromising

 An IEO is a strict process as exchanges are putting their reputations on the line; they make sure to look into details before approving any project.
 These exchanges evaluate the whitepaper of the product, screen the members and ensure the attainability of the project.
 They may back off from any project that fails to provide a secure and safe business opportunity.
-They do this for their members, even if it means more strictness towards the coin or token issuer and applicants of memberships.
+They do this for their members, even if it means more strictness towards the coin or token issuer and applicants for memberships.

 Less Control